xapian/xapian/xapian-core/docs/admin_notes.rst

 Converting a quartz database to a flint database
 ------------------------------------------------

-It is possible to convert a quartz database to a flint database using the "copydatabase" example program included with Xapian.
-This is a lot slower to run than "quartzcompact" or "xapian-compact", since it has to perform the sorting of the term occurrence data from scratch, but should be faster than a re-index from source data since it doesn't need to perform the tokenisation step.
+It is possible to convert a quartz database to a flint databaseby installing Xapian 1.0.x (since this has support for both quartz and flint) and using the "copydatabase" example program included with Xapian.
+This is a lot slower to run than "xapian-compact", since it has to perform the sorting of the term occurrence data from scratch, but should be faster than a re-index from source data since it doesn't need to perform the tokenisation step.
 It is also useful if you no longer have the source data available.